 \section{SIMULATION}

 Simulations with eight robots were performed using rectangular and L-shaped payloads.
-The controller was designed considering the deviations of the mass and the COM position along the $x$ and $y$ axes, and robot failures.
-For the control design, the equivalent position of robots in each quadrant was used.
+The controller was designed considering the deviations of the mass and COM position along the $x$ and $y$ axes, as well as robot failures.
+For the control design, the equivalent position of the robots in each quadrant was used.
 During the simulations, flights with mass and COM bias and robot failures were performed to validate the proposed method.